-Like many other aspects of air filters, price is also variable, dependent on various factors.
+Like many other aspects of air filters, price is also variable, dependent on various factors such as air filter size.
+If your HVAC requires a thicker filter then chances are, it's a little bit expensive than other standard filter sizes.
 Certain HVAC filter sizes, or one that needs to be custom-made, will be significantly more expensive than a smaller, standard air filter.

 Expensive air filters are not a luxury but a necessity.
-They provide a multitude of benefits like keeping your home smelling fresh and maintaining the indoor air quality.
+They provide a multitude of benefits like keeping your home smelling fresh and maintaining the quality of air.

-A cheaper air filter, or one that's discounted, may be the better choice for some households.
-You should still make sure that any air filter you purchase has a suitable MERV rating and offers high-quality performance.
+A cheaper filter, or one that's discounted, maybe the better choice for some households.
+You should still make sure that any furnace filter you purchase has a suitable rating and offers high-quality performance.

 Quality: Does Quality Really Matter?

-The short answer is yes, quality really does matter, especially when purchasing an air filter.
+The short answer is yes.
+Not all filters are created equal, quality really does matter, especially when purchasing an air filter.
 In areas with high air pollution, an air filter with quality components may differ between a healthy living environment and an unhealthy one.

-The MERV rating you should use depends on various factors such as your location, ambient air quality, and personal needs.
+The MERV rating you should use depends on various factors such as your location, ambient quality of air, and personal needs.

-Situations where you'll need a filter with a higher MERV rating include having a newborn in the house, needing to remove pet dander due to allergies, or any health problem related to breathing.
+Situations, where you'll need a filter with a higher rating of MERV, include having a newborn in the house, needing to remove pet dander due to allergies, or any health problem related to breathing.

 These health problems can include: